hernkelly/project2--Using-objects./README.md

 + house -- with roof, door, and windows

 ## GOLD
-+ A sparkling gold nugget appears at mouse position (mouseX,mouseY) when mouse is clicked
++ A sparkling gold nugget appears at a random position.

 ## HERO
 + shirt with name on it